 Backdrop CMS enables people to build highly customized websites affordably, through collaboration and open source software.

-Backdrop values contrib developers over core developers.
+Backdrop values the contrib developer experience over core developer experience..

 - Easier updates: Backwards compatibility is important.
 Backdrop will attempt to keep API change to a minimum in order for contributed code to be maintained easily, and for existing sites to be updated affordably.
 Every big change that can't be made backwards compatible will need to be carefully considered, and measured against Backdrop's other principals: